leejoonli/astrology-oracle-deck-web/README.md

 - Adding an option for more than a three card spread.
 - Potentially introducing the idea of different kinds of decks.

 \*Note: After deployment, there will be very little to no updates to this repository.
-It will essentially become deprecated starting in June 2022.
+It will essentially become deprecated starting in May 2022.

 ## Contribution Guidelines